 When a data center has met a certain attestation level, this means that independent auditors have come in and tested that there are controls in place to make that data center compliant.
 There are different attestation standards a data center can meet.

-- SSAE 16 (Statements for Standards for Attestation Engagements No. 16) is the current auditing standards against which data centers are managed, having replaced SAS 70.
-This standard was finalized by the Auditing Standards Board of the American Institute of Certified Public Accounts (AICPA) in January 2010.
+- SSAE 18 (Statements for Standards for Attestation Engagements No. 18) is the current auditing standards against which data centers are managed, having replaced the former SSAE 16 standard as of May 1, 2017.

 - SOC (Service Organizational Control) refers to different reports used for different purposes: SOC 1, SOC 2, and SOC 3.
 SOC 1 reports deal with controls over financial reporting while SOC 2 and SOC 3 reports focus on controls related to security.